tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/数据管理/清单_intl_en.md

 // if `false`, no inventories will be generated config.isEnabled = @"True";

-// Information on the storage of the inventory result QCloudInventoryDestination *des = [QCloudInventoryDestination new];
+// Information on storage of the inventory result QCloudInventoryDestination *des = [QCloudInventoryDestination new];

 QCloudInventoryBucketDestination *btDes =[QCloudInventoryBucketDestination new];